 Skip to main content

 Healthy, growing kids are also hungry, growing kids.
-Since kids are often on the move, parents need to have an arsenal of snack ideas that will fill those hungry kids up and keep them going.
-I’m sure you’ve experienced a snack that was a total bust in successfully curbing your child’s hunger.
-It can be frustrating for parents and kids when the “hungries” just won’t go away.
+Since kids are often on the move, parents need an arsenal of snack ideas that will fill those hungry kids up while also providing important nutrients.

-Finding the right filling snacks for your kids may take a little trial and error, but here is a list of 15 nutritious and filling snacks to get you started.
-Each of these options contains 5-7 grams of hunger-busting protein in a serving size that’s also a satisfying quantity.
+Finding the right protein snacks for your kids may take a little trial and error, but here is a list of 20 kids protein snacks to get you started.
+Each of these options contains 5-7 grams of protein in a kid friendly combination and serving size.

-This nutritious snack bar will certainly fill little bellies thanks to the hunger-fighting 5 grams of protein it contains from dairy, whole-grain oats, and pea protein.
+This crispy snack bar will help support growing bodies by providing 5 grams of protein from dairy, whole-grain oats, and pea protein.
 There are a few added bonuses to this option too — it’s gluten free, very portable for taking protein on the go, and 100% yummy!
 Be sure to try my kids’ favorite flavors, Cookies ‘n Creme and Chocolate Chip.

 2. Yogurt + Berries

 A simple yogurt parfait always puts a smile on my son’s face and fills him up for an afternoon of playing.
-Simply top a ½ cup of your favorite flavor of yogurt with a ¼ cup of blueberries for a filling 5 grams of protein in the perfect quantity for hungry kiddos.
+Simply top a ½ cup of your favorite flavor of yogurt with a ¼ cup of blueberries for a total of about 5 grams of protein.
 If a non-dairy yogurt is needed, look for ones with at least 4 grams of protein in a ½ cup serving.

 3. English Muffin + Peanut Butter

-Whole-grain English muffins are a wonderful base for many filling snack options.
-To keep it simple, top ½ of an English muffin with 1 tablespoon of peanut butter for a filling 7 grams of protein.
+Whole-grain English muffins are a wonderful base for many protein snacks for kids.
+To keep it simple, top ½ of an English muffin with 1 tablespoon of peanut butter for about 7 grams of protein.

 4. String Cheese

 The good ole string cheese has been a staple of snack time for decades.
 One of the reasons why is because mozzarella-based string cheese usually contains about 7 grams of protein per stick.
-While the quantity of food may look small, after that cheese stick “settles,” bellies are satisfied.
+String cheese pairs perfectly with many other favorite snack foods to provide a little protein boost.

 5. Whole-Grain Crackers + Hummus

-Many kids love crackers for snack time, but they don’t always contain the protein needed to be a filling snack.
-By pairing a serving of whole-grain crackers with 2 tablespoons of hummus, you boost the protein factor to 5 grams, turning it into a more filling snack for a single serving.
+Many kids love crackers for snack time, but they don’t always contain much protein.
+By pairing a serving of whole-grain crackers with 2 tablespoons of hummus, you boost the protein factor to 5 grams.

 6. Jerky + Popcorn

 Jerky is a great source of protein but often comes in a rather small serving.
 To make it a more filling snack option, pair a ½ ounce of jerky with 2 cups of popcorn.
-This strategy has helped jerky last a little longer in my house while still filling my son’s belly.
+This strategy provides about 7 grams of protein and some fiber too.

 7. Whole-Grain Cereal + Milk

 Cereal is an easy, filling snack for kids that usually works like a charm in my house.
-A ½ cup portion of cereal with a ½ cup of milk rings in at 6 grams of protein for the perfect size and quantity of nutritious food.
+A ½ cup portion of cereal with a ½ cup of milk rings in at 6 grams of protein for the perfect size and quantity of food for a protein snack.
 Look for cereals with lower sugar and that contain fiber.
 If you need non-dairy milk, look for soymilk or another option with at least 4 grams of protein in a ½ cup serving.

 8. Cheese and Nut Snack Pack